 The person has no obvious external incentives for faking or exaggerating symptoms.

 Doctors may refer the person to a psychiatrist or other mental health practitioner.

 If the disorder is diagnosed early, risky invasive testing, surgical procedures, and unnecessary treatments can be avoided.

 No clearly effective treatments

 There are no clearly effective treatments.
 If people are treated for the disorder that they are faking, they may temporarily feel relief but then typically report additional symptoms and demand further treatments.
-An important part of treatment is for doctors to avoid doing unnecessary treatments.
+An important part of treatment is for doctors to avoid doing unnecessary tests and treatments.

 Psychotherapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more , particularly cognitive-behavioral therapy, may help.
 It focuses on changing the thinking and behavior of the person.
 It may also help the person identify and work on underlying issues that are causing the disorder.